jackpine/biketag-api-rails/README.md

 started.
 You can open a sql shell on the container like this

     me@my-laptop$ config/containers/db/shell.sh

+Start the api container

+    me@my-laptop$ config/containers/api/run.sh

+You can open a shell on the api container like this

+    me@my-laptop$ config/containers/api/shell.sh

 Check your work with `docker ps`.
 You should see both a 'biketag-db' and a 'biketag-api' container running.